eml-storedProcedure - problems & proposal

 intent is to describe the stored procedure, then that should be done in

-#4 Updated by David Blankman over 18 years ago
+Updated by David Blankman about 20 years ago

 Peter McCartney & I discussed the storedProcedure module.
 We both agreed that